+Materials and methods.
 Online learning for students is education that takes place over the Internet.
 It is often referred to as "e-learning" among other terms.
-However, online learning is just one type of "distance learning" - the umbrella term for any learning that takes place at a distance and not in a traditional classroom.
+However, online learning is just one type of "distance learning" - the umbrella term for any learning that takes place across distance and not in a traditional classroom.
+Distance learning has a long history and there are several types available today, including: Correspondence Courses: conducted through regular mail with little interaction.
+Telecourses: where content is delivered via radio or television broadcast Due to the closure of educational institutes across Ukraine in view of the coronavirus pandemic the TeleSchool has been launched by the government).
+CD-ROM Courses: where the student interacts with static computer content.
+Online Learning: Internet-based courses offered synchronously and/or asynchronously.
+Mobile Learning: by means of devices such as cellular phones, PDAs and digital audio players.

 What online teaching is.
 To find out the answer, we must first look at what online education, or e-learning, is - and what it isn't.
-If an educational institution decides to put a course online, they put a number of text files online, download the documents, read them.
+If an educational institution decides to put a course on online, they put a number of text files online, download the documents, read them.
 This is not online learning; this is an online bookshop.
-If an educational institution decides to provide courses for learning English online, they put a number of self-study exercises online, do a few drag and drop or gapfill exercises, develop tests online and upload them to the platform.
+If an educational institution decides to provide courses for learning English online, they put a number of self-study exercises on a CD-ROM, open the CD ROM, do a few drag and drop or gapfill exercises, develop tests online and upload them to the platform.
 This is also not online learning as yet.
-It is a self-study platform in a digital format.
+It is a self-study platform in digital format.
 True e-learning attempts to recreate, as far as possible, more traditional face-to-face learning environments, whilst simultaneously trying to leverage the obvious differences between the bricks and mortar classroom and the virtual one.
-Online tutoring, by extension, is similar to face-to-face tutoring, with the most obvious difference being those online tutors will rarely meet course participants and will therefore need to work harder to emulate the social atmosphere and group dynamic characteristic of the face-to-face course.
+Online tutoring, by extension, is similar to face-to-face tutoring, with the most obvious difference being that online tutors will rarely meet course participants and will therefore need to work harder to emulate the social atmosphere and group dynamic characteristic of the face-to-face course.
 Online teaching is part pastoral, part technical, part pedagogical.
-[4] It must be taken into account that online teaching is different to face-to-face teaching.
+[4]

+It must be taken into account that online teaching is different to face-to-face teaching.
 One of the most obvious differences will be the perceived lack of real people on the course - a perception that can lead to feelings of alienation and isolation on the part of the participants unless it is addressed creatively from the very beginning of the course.
 Much more time is needed in online courses in what is often called the socialisation.
 [2] It is often necessary to spend up to a week online to achieve the same feelings of group identity and collegiality.
 This phase of an online course will not only create a safe and comfortable group dynamic, but should also be used to negotiate the 'rules of engagement' which will be observed by the group - this stage is also important as there is a great deal of potential for misunderstanding online, given the lack of paralinguistic features.
 It will also allow participants to get a feel for each other before moving on to the course content itself.
 The socialisation phase is also an ideal time to address technical problems and access difficulties, as well as to discuss and clear up unrealistic expectations on the part of the participants.
-For many teachers as well as students, their first time is confusing, frustrating and disappointing unless these issues are overtly dealt with early on.
+For many teachers as well as for students, their first time is confusing, frustrating and disappointing unless these issues are overtly dealt with early on.